 Attorney Todd Mazenko is the owner and founder of the Mazenko Law Firm located in Mount Dora.
 His law practice focuses on estate planning, including wills, trusts, and probate, and he speaks throughout central Florida on these topics.

-If you need an experienced trust lawyer in Florida, the experienced team at Mazenko Law Firm can help create a customized plan including wills and trusts.
+If you need an experienced trust attorney in Florida, the experienced team at Mazenko Law Firm can help create a customized plan including wills and trusts.
 Subscribe to our newsletter or sign up for upcoming events where you can learn valuable estate planning information.

 Contact us for a consultation today!